 When choosing a colander, you’ll want to make sure the holes are of adequate size and the majority of holes are towards the bottom for easier drainage.
 You’ll also want to make sure the colander you select has either a base or feet that allows it to stand around an inch or so from the bottom of your sink.

 The differences between a colander and a strainer

-A strainer typically comes with a handle to hold, is comprised of fine mesh and it’s perfect for rinsing off small items, such as berries, grapes, or draining small-grained foods, such as rinsing the starch off of rice.
+A strainer typically comes with a handle to hold, is comprised of fine mesh and it’s perfect for rinsing off small items, such as berries, and grapes, or draining small-grained foods, such as rinsing the starch off of rice.
 A colander is larger, has bigger holes, and is attached to either a base or foot.

-For the times where a colander is too large for the job, a strainer will come in handy.
+For the times when a colander is too large for the job, a strainer will come in handy.
 Both colanders and strainers come in a variety of sizes, and it’s often helpful to have a few of each on hand in your kitchen.